-10 ways Creative Writing has Enhanced my Skills as a Surgeon
+10 ways Creative Writing and Creativity has Enhanced my Skills as a Surgeon

 By Samantha Pillay

 Celebrating the Art of Surgery was the theme for the Royal Australasian College of Surgeons annual scientific congress in May 2021.
 The meeting highlighted the importance of creativity for surgeons.

 Having recently taken up writing as a relaxing hobby, I have enjoyed developing new skills, yet I was surprised how my work benefitted.

 1. Writing Sharpened my Brain

 I have been an avid player of brain training games like Sudoku and memory games.
 Since childhood, my favourite past-time has been studying and learning.
 The acquisition of knowledge was fast throughout school, university, and subsequent surgical training and specialisation – a further ten years of training after graduating in Medicine.